Tikam321/system-design/springBoot/InterviweExpQandA.md

 ### 11. What is the `@Transactional` annotation?

 `@Transactional` is used to define a transaction boundary.
 All database operations inside a transactional method execute as a single unit of work.
 If all operations succeed, the transaction is committed; if an exception occurs, Spring rolls back the transaction, ensuring data consistency.

+### 12.  speing bean life cycle
+Spring first creates the bean by calling its constructor.
+Then it injects all the required dependencies.
+After dependency injection, it executes the initialization logic, such as a method annotated with @PostConstruct.
+Once initialization is complete, the bean is ready to use.
+Finally, when the application context is closed, Spring invokes methods annotated with @PreDestroy before removing the bean."